-Some of the most emotionally fraught family law disputes arise when individuals—stepparents, grandparents, or other adults who play a central role in a child's life—believe that it is in a child's best interest to have visitation and the legal parents object.
+Some of the most emotionally fraught family law disputes arise when individuals—stepparents, grandparents, or other adults who play a central role in a child's life—believe it is in a child's best interest to have visitation and the legal parent's object.
 These cases can sometimes involve third parties making accusations regarding parental fitness and the parents having to fight against these accusations.

 No matter which side of the dispute you are on, it is important to understand an important fact of parental rights in California: Parents have a constitutional right to raise their children, and the law presumes that fit parents can make decisions that are in a child's best interests.
 While almost always emotionally charged, some third-party claims are unlikely to succeed in court.
 For example, grandparents who are angry because they have been cut off from their grandchildren do not automatically have a legal claim for visitation rights.